 Applicants must ensure that the team of investigators has appropriate expertise to carry out the proposed research with high methodologic standards.
 For example, proposals that include cost analyses should include collaborators with expertise in economic or cost-effectiveness analysis and should use rigorous methods for costing and analysis.
 Comparative clinical studies must account for selection bias and expertise bias in the performance of surgical procedures; studies, where the technical skill of surgeons differs between comparison groups, are unlikely to provide valid estimates of relative treatment effects.
 It is the responsibility of the applicants to demonstrate how they will minimize bias in their proposals.

 The following requirements must be met by the Investigator:

-- Investigators are required to submit semi-annual updates to the SAGES Research Committee during the course of the research, starting one year after the grant has been awarded.
+- Investigators are required to submit semi-annual updates to the SAGES Research Committee during the course of the research, starting six months after the grant has been awarded.

 - At the conclusion of the project, the investigator is required to submit a final update report to the Research Committee

 - An abstract must be submitted for the SAGES Scientific Session which immediately follows the successful completion of the work